 Tokyo Day 1: Shinjuku – Parks, the city and meeting the locals

-• Afternoon: Explore Shinjuku’s main areas, the iconic 3D cat billboard, see Godzilla.
-Optional visit to SOMPO Museum and the Tokyo Metropolitan government building
+- Afternoon: Explore Shinjuku’s main areas, the 3D cat billboard, see Godzilla.
+Optional SOMPO Museum, or free city views from the Tokyo Metropolitan Government Building observation deck.

 Day 2: Shibuya scramble and trendy Harajuku

-• Afternoon: Join a Real-Life Mario Kart Tour, visit Meiji Jingu Shrine and Takeshita Street.
-Optional stop at Neze Museum.
+- Afternoon: Join a Real-Life Mario Kart Tour, visit Meiji Jingu Shrine and Takeshita Street.
+Optional stop at Nezu Museum.

-• Evening: Stroll along Omote-sando and dinner in the area of at Tokyu Plaza Harajuku Harakado
+- Evening: Stroll along Omote-sando and dinner in the area or at Tokyu Plaza Harajuku Harakado

 Where to Stay on your 3 day Tokyo trip